Set#

 Models involving sequences of time periods are often called dynamic models, because they describe how conditions change over time.
 This use of the word dynamic unfortunately has a different meaning from that used in connection with Dynamic Sets, but this is unavoidable.

-Ordered and Unordered Sets#
+Ordered Sets#

 Note